qundao/mirror-beautifulsoup4/doc/source/index.rst

  # <a></a>

 Like html5lib, this parser ignores the closing </p> tag.
-Unlike html5lib, this parser makes no attempt to create a well-formed HTML document by adding a <body> tag.
-Unlike lxml, it doesn't even bother to add an <html> tag.
+Unlike html5lib or lxml, this parser makes no attempt to create a well-formed HTML document by adding <html> or <body> tags.

-Since the document "<a></p>" is invalid, none of these techniques is the "correct" way to handle it.
-The html5lib parser uses techniques that are part of the HTML5 standard, so it has the best claim on being the "correct" way, but all three techniques are legitimate.
+Since the document "<a></p>" is invalid, none of these techniques is the 'correct' way to handle it.
+The html5lib parser uses techniques that are part of the HTML5 standard, so it has the best claim on being the 'correct' way, but all three techniques are legitimate.

 Differences between parsers can affect your script.
 If you're planning on distributing your script to other people, or running it on multiple